volarisapp/volar.is/README.md

 We welcome contributions!
 If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request.
 Please make sure to follow the project's coding standards and include appropriate tests.

+Like [Volaris](https://github.com/volarisapp/volaris), this site is still in development, major changes will occur.

 **Note:** This repository uses conventional commits.
 Please follow the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.

 ## License